 Master's in Literacy Leadership, MA

-Earn your Reading Specialist license
+Earn your Reading Specialist MA

-The Master of Arts in Literacy Leadership prepares licensed teachers to become effective and democratic leaders in language and literacy learning.
-Upon completion of the program, candidates will be eligible to add either the reading specialist, reading teacher, LBS1 or bilingual/ESL endorsement to their Illinois teaching licenses.
+At the heart of our nationally recognized Literacy Leadership program is a commitment to teaching all learners to read, write, and speak with passion, curiosity, precision, and confidence.
+The program is in alignment with the Science of Reading and the new Illinois Comprehensive Literacy Plan (ICLP).
+The Master of Arts in Literacy Leadership is designed for licensed teachers who wish to become reading specialists.
+Upon completion of the program, candidates will be eligible to add either the reading specialist, or bilingual/ESL endorsement to their Illinois teaching licenses.

 Loading...